thomktz/FaceAI-BGImpact/README.md

 <p align="center">
    <b>"Behind the Face: Unveiling the Effects of Background Subtraction on VAE and GAN Model Efficacy"</b>
   <br/>
+   This study focuses on removing the background from datasets of faces<br> to gauge the effect on the training and performance of facial generative models. <br>
+   We are also interested on the effect on the interpretability of the latent spaces of the models.
 </p>

 (Paper available [here](https://github.com/thomktz/FaceAI-BGImpact/blob/main/report/report.pdf)).